 You may remember one of our blogs from 2015 about a virtual histology slidebox in development by the Bioimaging Research Hub?
 If not, link here.
 Well, I’m very pleased to report that we’ve made considerable progress since then.

-The resource has now been moved from its humble beginnings (a Rasberry Pi/raid drive set-up) to a new PC server based within the Bioimaging hub.
+The resource has now been moved from its humble beginnings (a Rasberry Pi/raid drive set-up) to a new PC server based within the Bioimaging Research Hub.
 The database has also been developed significantly through mySQL which allows efficient management of the image metadata via a web interface, allowing the images to be sorted, filtered and navigated online.

-The image collection has also been expanded significantly; thus, in addition to the original histopathology collection (which contained approximately 400 digitised sections of normal and pathological tissues), we now have two new additional sections on cell biology and parasitology.
+The image collection has now been expanded significantly; thus, in addition to the original histopathology collection (which contained approximately 400 digitised sections of normal and pathological tissues), we now have two new additional sections on cell biology and parasitology.